carloscubas/Transaction/README.md

 ## Objectives

 This project is a small example of a REST API using GoLang.
+Inside scripts folder there are some examples:

+- create new account (scripts/insertAccount.sh)
+- create new transaction (scripts/insertTransaction.sh)
+- get exist account (scripts/getAccount.sh)
+- get all operation types (scripts/getOperationTypes.sh)

 ## Run
 Before Run app open configs/dev.yaml file and rewrite de data.